gersongs/pyformula/README.txt

 >>> formula.getValue()
 1.0

 Variable substitutions can be done.
-Call the replace_symbol functions to see a canonical form of the formula.
+Call the completeName functions to see a canonical form of the formula.
 >>> formula = pf.Formula("Mortal(x)")
 >>> formula.completeName()
 'Mortal(x)'